hustvl/SparseTrack/README.md

 # training on MOT20, CrowdHuman, evaluate on MOT20 train set.
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py --num-gpus 4  --config-file mot20_train_config.py
 ```
+For MOT20, you need to clip the bounding boxes inside the image.

+Add clip operation in line 138-139 in data_augment.py, line 118-121 in mosaicdetection.py, line 213-221 in mosaicdetection.py, line 115-118 in boxes.py.

 ## Tracking
 All tracking experimental scripts are run in the following manner.
 You must first place the model weights in the <ROOT/SparseTrack/pretrain/>, and change the VAL_JSON and VAL_PATH in register_data.py.